 Five building blocks, one job each:

-- `/llms.txt` and `/llms-full.txt` — an index of the marketing pages plus the 20 latest articles, and the entire default-locale corpus assembled into a single document.
-Both are `noindex`, default-locale, and live outside the marketing route group.
+.mdfiles the Blade templates do, so the agent sees exactly what the author wrote. /llms.txtand/llms-full.txt— an index of the marketing pages plus the 20 latest articles, and the entire default-locale corpus assembled into a single document.
+Both arenoindex, default-locale, and live outside the marketing route group.

 AEO (Answer Engine Optimization) is not a library, it's three editorial rules baked into the copywriting process and documented in an internal style guide: